ghislaindentremont/BHGPR-AnalysisOfLimbTrajectories/README.md

 - Rstudio Version 1.3.959
 - macOS Catalina 10.15.6

-NOTE: ‘optotrak_data.csv’ and ‘post_1000_15_mtd17.rdata’ are stored using Git Large File Storage (LFS).
-To download these files, you will need to download the git lfs software and clone the repository using git.
+NOTE: ‘optotrak_data.csv’ is stored using Git Large File Storage (LFS).
+To download this file, you will need to download the git lfs software and clone the repository using git.
 Follow these steps to install git lfs on your computer: https://docs.github.com/en/github/managing-large-files/installing-git-large-file-storage.

 ## Contents
 ‘trajectory_analysis.R’: The primary analysis script.